State representative calls for revamped AMBER alert system after delay

 A digitization of the process that does not allow officials to continue without all necessary information would expedite the process.

-The timeline for the AMBER alert system in the Brunett case showed three hours passed between the initial request for an AMBER alert from state police had begun being filled out and the actual push notification being sent to the state.
+The timeline for the AMBER alert system in the Brunett case showed three hours passed between the initial request for an AMBER alert from state police started to be filled out and the actual push notification being sent to the state.

 Trending News